 In addition to the losses mentioned in Clause 6 of ISO/IEC 24772-1, intrinsic assignment of a complex entity to a noncomplex variable only assigns the real part.

 Intrinsic functions can be used in constant expressions that compute desired kind type parameter values.
 Also, the intrinsic module iso_fortran_env supplies named constants suitable for kind type parameters.

+Intrinsic assignment between user-defined types is only permitted if the types are type compatible, and therefore the vulnerability associated with structural equivalence documented in ISO/IEC 24772-1 does not exist in Fortran.

+Fortran provides the capability to identify different units of measure through the use of distinct derived types.
+For example, the derived types type centigrade real :: temp end type type fahrenheit real :: temp end type

+can be used to distinguish Celcius and Fahrenheit temperatures.
+The following code would not conform to the standard.

+type (fahrenheit) :: f type (centigrade) :: c c = f !
+Non-conforming

 6.2.2 Avoidance mechanisms for language users